-Tenant improvements for an office complex in Cologne
+New office structures for an office complex in Cologne.

 In the Cologne inner city, a heterogeneous complex of buildings of the Deutsche Bank was transformed from a single to a multi-tenant office complex.